lsst/ip_isr/doc/lsst.ip.isr/tasks/lsst.ip.isr.CrosstalkTask.rst

-.. lsst-task-topic:: lsst.ip.isr.CrosstalkTask
+.. lsst-task-topic:: lsst.ip.isr.crosstalk.CrosstalkTask

 #############
 CrosstalkTask
 #############

 ``CrosstalkTask`` corrects the effects of crosstalk by subtracting scaled copies of the source amplifier images from the target amplifiers.
-This task uses the `lsst.ip.isr.CrosstalkCalib` to hold the crosstalk coefficients, as well as a number of the utility functions to ensure that the source and template amplifier images are aligned such that the readout corner is in the same location for both.
+This task uses the `lsst.ip.isr.crosstalk.CrosstalkCalib` to hold the crosstalk coefficients, as well as a number of the utility functions to ensure that the source and template amplifier images are aligned such that the readout corner is in the same location for both.
 Both intra- and inter- detector crosstalk signals can be corrected, although the latter that requires all the exposures for all potential source detectors be supplied.

-.. _lsst.ip.isr.CrosstalkTask-processing-summary:
+.. _lsst.ip.isr.crosstalk.CrosstalkTask-processing-summary:

 Processing summary
 ==================